 There is a growing amount of information about GMOs in recent years that, (genetically modified organisms), appear to confirm serious health and environmental implications due to these ‘novel’ foods.

-With the mounting evidence that GMOs pose a risk, we ask the question: Are GMO foods the next best hope for feeding our planet or should we follow the example set by consumers in the European Union, whose outcry reached such proportions that, in April 1999, virtually all major manufacturers publicly committed to stop using genetically modified ingredients in their European brands?
+With that mounting evidence that GMOs may pose a risk, we ask the questions: are GMO foods the next best hope for feeding our planet, or should we follow the example set by consumers in the European Union?

 The Case for GMOs

 According to the GMO industry, there are many good reasons to use GMOs: